HickeyLab/MORPHE/README.md

 PHOS enables generation and reconstruction of tissue architecture at single-cell resolution.
 We applied the method across large-scale single-cell proteomic datasets from the intestine and single- cell transcriptomic datasets from the brain, showing computational scalability acrosss millions of cells.
-We used MORPHOS on these datasets to outpaint beyond experimentally restricted fields of view, inpaint missing or experimentally damaged tissue regions, and perform cross-tissue impu- tation, connecting separated tissue regions into a single contiguous sample in both 2D and 3D.
+We used MORPHE on these datasets to outpaint beyond experimentally restricted fields of view, inpaint missing or experimentally damaged tissue regions, and perform cross-tissue impu- tation, connecting separated tissue regions into a single contiguous sample in both 2D and 3D.
-MORPHOS represents a new class of tissue generation algorithms that will help solve current limitations and challenges with single-cell spatial-omics datasets.
+MORPHE represents a new class of tissue generation algorithms that will help solve current limitations and challenges with single-cell spatial-omics datasets.